 There are many things to consider when buying a medical alert system — after all, this system will be the lifeline for your loved one living alone and having a hard time getting around.
 You want to make sure that you're getting the best quality with the most versatile features while not cutting corners.
 Many businesses are poised and ready to sell you a medical alert system with monthly monitoring, but here are some things that will be good to know in the process.

-Just about every medical alert service functions with the same devices: a base station, an emergency button worn as a pendant or wristband, and a 24/7 monitoring center.
-Some more advanced medical alert systems include features such as fall detection and built-in two-way communication, but these emergency systems are typically more expensive.
+Just about every medical alert service functions with the same medical devices: a base station, an emergency button worn as a pendant or wristband, and a 24/7 monitoring center.
+Some more advanced medical alert pendants include features such as fall detection and built-in two-way communication, but these emergency systems are typically more expensive.
 All of these work together to provide you with peace of mind and safety.

 The base station contains your personal contact information that will relay your name and address to a medical professional when you activate your alert button.
 The system plugs into your wall outlet and should sit on a table or other flat surface nearby.
 Depending on the system, it could be ready to go at this point or you may have to plug it into a landline connection.
 Landline connections are cheaper, but cellular out-of-the-box systems are more convenient.
 Most medical alert systems include a backup battery in the case of a power outage.

 Due to their limited range, in-home medical alert systems are noticeably cheaper than mobile medical alert systems.
 They're manufactured for seniors that hardly ever leave the comfort of their home.
 The range of the base station isn't farther than 600 feet on average, meaning that the base station will lose communication with the emergency pendant if it goes beyond that.
 If your loved one is a homebody who isn't going to make too many trips out of the house, you'll be just fine with one of these.